Greensboro - Yanceyville Street

 Josef Smith PTA

-Josef is currently enrolled in Evidence In Motion’s PTA Specialty Certification in Orthopaedics as well as the Pain Neuroscience Education course offered by the International Spine and Pain Institute.
+Josef is currently enrolled in Evidence In Motion’s PTA Specialty Certification in Orthopaedics and International Spine and Pain Institute’s Pain Neuroscience Education course.
 He takes special interest in pain neuroscience, injury rehabilitation, post-op rehabilitation, and sports physical therapy.
 He is motivated to make a positive difference in his patients lives, helping them regain their sense of well-being and quality of life.

 In his spare time, Josef loves being outdoors and staying active.
 He can be found at the beach, with family, playing golf, exercising, or watching sports.
 If he could remind his patients of one thing, it would be that “movement is medicine.”